 - Accuracy: NIPT/cfDNA screening is more accurate than conventional screening tests, detecting more than 99% of pregnancies where the baby has Down syndrome (versus 75-90% by other screening methods).
 See Table 1 on page 8 for more on conventional prenatal screening. - Timing: The result from NIPT/cfDNA screening is available earlier than other types of prenatal screening.
-NIPT/cfDNA screening is just one blood test and can be done as early as 9 weeks, with results available about 1-2 weeks after that.
+NIPT/cfDNA screening is just one blood test.
+Current Society of Obstetricians and Gynaecologists of Canada (SOGC) guidelines recommend that NIPT/cfDNA screening is performed after 10 weeks of gestation.
+Results are available about 1-2 weeks after testing.
 Having screening results earlier in pregnancy allows people expecting a baby more time for decision-making and potentially offers them more options.